 This was no outcome of envy.
-It was not the man of lower estate who reduced his superior to his level in order to usurp the higher place, but it was all men kneeling in concert at the feet of the Holy One of Israel.
-This accounts for the fact that Calvinism made no sudden break with the past.
+It was not the man of lower estate who reduced his superior to his level in order to usurp the higher place, but it was a kneeling in concert of all men at the feet of the Holy One of Israel.
+This accounts for the fact that it made no sudden break with the past.
 Even as in its early stage Christianity did not abolish slavery, but undermined it by a moral judgment, so Calvinism allowed the provisional continuance of the conditions of hierarchy and aristocracy as traditions belonging to the Middle Ages.
-It was not charged against William of Orange, that he was a prince of royal lineage; he was the more honoured for it.
-But inwardly Calvinism has modified the structure of society, not by the envying of classes, nor by an undue esteem for the possessions of the rich, but by a more serious interpretation of life.
+It was not laid up as a charge against him, that William of Orange was a prince of royal lineage; he was the more honored for it.
+But inwardly Calvinism has modified the structure of society not by the envying of classes, nor by an undue esteem for the possessions of the rich, but by a more serious interpretation of life.
 By better labor and a higher development of character the middle and working classes have provoked the nobility and the wealthier citizens to jealousy.
-First looking to God, and then to one's neighbour was the impulse, the mind and the spiritual custom to which Calvinism gave entrance.
-And from this holy fear of God and this united stand before the face of God a holier democratic idea has developed itself, and has continually gained ground.
+First looking to God, and then to one's neighbor was the impulse, the mind and the spiritual custom to which Calvinism gave entrance.
+And from this holy fear of God and this united stand before the face of God a holier democratic idea has developed itself, and has evermore gained ground.
 This result has been brought about by nothing so much as by fellowship in suffering.
-When, though loyal to the Romish faith, the dukes of Egmont and Hoorn ascended the same scaffold on which, for the sake of a nobler faith, the working-man and the weaver had been executed, the reconciliation between the classes received its sanction in that bitter death.
-By his bloody persecutions.
-Alva the Aristocrat advanced the prosperous development of the spirit of Democracy.
+When, though loyal to the Romish faith, the dukes of Egmont and Horne ascended the same scaffold on which, for the sake of a nobler faith, the working-man and the weaver had been executed, in that bitter death the reconciliation between the classes received its sanction-By his bloody persecutions, Alva the Aristocrat advanced the prosperons development of the spirit of Democracy.
 To have placed man on a footing of equality with man, so far as the purely human interests are concerned, is the immortal glory which incontestably belongs to Calvinism.
-The difference between it and the wild dream of equality of the French Revolution is: that while in Paris it was one action in concert against God, here all, rich and poor, were on their knees before God, consumed with a common zeal for the glory of His Name,
+The difference between it and the Utopian dream of equality of the French Revolution is: that while in Paris it was one action in concert against God, here all were on their knees before God, consumed with a common zeal for the glory of His Name.